teaminkling/refresh-21/README.md

 Then, put your posts under "content/photos".

-### Custom styling
+#### Styles

 You have two options for custom styling.
 The first is to create an `assets/scss/custom.scss` in your project and put your custom styling there.
-For example, the snippet below changes the dot's color on your About page to blue:
+For example, the snippet below changes the dot's color on your About to blue:

 ```scss
 // custom.scss